phpspec/prophecy/README.md

 $user->setName(Argument::exact('everzet'));
 ```

-`ExactValueToken` is not very useful in our case as it forced us to hardcode username.
+`ExactValueToken` is not very useful in our case as it forced us to hardcode the username.
 That's why Prophecy comes bundled with a bunch of other tokens:

 - `ExactValueToken` or `Argument::exact($value)` - checks that the argument matches a specific value